christianalfoni/module-loader-tdd/README.md

 - Give good error indications if you are using it wrong
 - Freedom in naming modules (namespaces etc.)
 - Short stack trace
+- Supports Node JS
+- Supports HTML templates

-### Additions
+### Test additions
 - A custom module context, giving access to setting private methods and deps that are only exposed during testing
 - A "modules.test()" method which exposes private functions and deps.
-The deps are stubbed if using Sinon JS
+The deps are stubbed causing the module to be completely unaffected by other parts of the project

-## How to use it
+## How to use it in the browser
 You are required to load the scripts with script tags.
 They should be loaded in the body of your HTML so that any CSS and/or HTML content can be displayed while loading the scripts.